emeryvarga/Pewlett-Hackard-Analysis/README.md

 **Table 1: Unique Titles**

-*Table 2* uses the COUNT function to .
+*Table 2* uses the `COUNT` function to list the number of titles filled by employees who are retiring.
+This table helps Perlett Hackard determine which positions will need to be filled within the next few years.

 |count|title|
 | ------ | ---------- |